Meet Our Officers

 Monic Houpe

 Monic J. Houpe joined Harvesters in August 2021.
 She first served as Director of Agency Partnerships and Capacity and was promoted to Chief Operating Officer in 2022.
-Monic oversees the operational, agency, and programmatic activities of the organization including the areas of Community Impact (which includes Agency Partnerships), Operations, and Quality Assurance.
+Monic oversees the operational, partner agency, and programmatic activities of the organization including the areas of Community Impact (Partner Relations, Food Security Programs, and Government Programs), Operations, and Food Sourcing & Inventory.
+Previously, Monic advanced through roles of increasing responsibility in Product Development/Brand Management and Information Technology at Hallmark for more than 21 years.
+She is also an Adjunct Assistant Professor at Webster University.